thomasebsmith/rhubarb-os/README.md

 drivers are available through the marketplace.
 Official marketplace drivers are automatically suggested for attached peripherals.

+Drivers are restricted so that they can only control the input from or output to a single device.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel